ErikMLysfjord/beerbuddy/README.md

 **NB: REQUIRES CONNECTION TO NTNU VPN TO WORK**

-Keep in mind that this test takes upwards of ~3 minutes to complete.
+Keep in mind that this test takes ~1.5 minutes to complete.
 This is due to the fact that the tests are run one at a time in a headless browser, and the browser needs to wait for the backend to respond to the requests.

 To test the end-to-end tests, run the following command in the root folder: